alexboumb/SuperSimpleStocks2/README.txt

 Bought 10 shares of TEA at price 60
 Bought 10 shares of GIN at price 60
 Sold 20 shares of GIN at price 120
-The volume weighted stock price for TEA based on trades in the past 5 minutes is 70.0 The volume weighted stock price for GIN based on trades in the past 5 minutes is 100.0 The All Share Index is 83.66600265340756
+The volume weighted stock price for TEA from transactions during the last 5 minutes is 70.0 The volume weighted stock price for GIN from transactions during the last 5 minutes is 100.0 The All Share Index is 83.66600265340756

 The unit tests can also be run directly, without invoking the command interface: